 A conceptual model of cover system performance was developed by Okane.
 The conceptual model was used to identify key processes and mechanisms, and then evaluate the cover system design's control on those mechanisms under a range of potential scenarios.
 It was identified that weathering (oxidation) and leaching (net percolation) in the MRSs will cause acid rock drainage and have negative environmental effects on the receiving environment.
-The cover system designs aim to provide controls on oxygen ingress and net percolation to limit acid rock drainage.
+The cover system designs aim to provide controls on oxygen ingress and NP to limit acid rock drainage.

 Diffusion and advection represent the primary mechanisms for oxygen transport through a cover system.
 Oxygen diffusion can be restricted by decreasing the bulk diffusion coefficient of the cover system, generally by increasing the degree of saturation.
-A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is expected to efficiently limit oxygen ingress (McMullen et al. 1997, MEND 2004).
+A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is expected to efficiently limit oxygen ingress (McMullen et al., 1997, MEND, 2004).
 The compacted clay layer incorporated in both cover system configurations is designed to provide higher water retention characteristics of the cover system profile.
 It is expected that the compacted layer will maintain a degree of saturation greater than, or close to 85% for the majority of the climate cycle.
-Limiting advective transport of oxygen requires that the cover restrict air flow by reducing pressure and thermal gradients or the permeability of the material.
+Limiting advective transport of oxygen requires the cover to restrict air flow by reducing pressure and thermal gradients or the permeability of the material.
 The compacted clay layer aims to reduce permeability of the material to limit advective air movement.

-Net percolation is limited by taking advantage of the store-and-release properties of the 1 m non-compacted layer.
+NP is limited by taking advantage of the store-and-release properties of the 1 m noncompacted layer.
 Infiltrating water is stored within the cover system so it can be subsequently released via transpiration and evaporation.
 A store-and-release system uses the variability in timing, volume, and intensity of precipitation events to take advantage of available evaporative energy during summer.
-Additionally, the compacted layers form a barrier-type cover system which limits net percolation by reducing the hydraulic conductivity within the layer.
+Additionally, the compacted layers form a barrier-type cover system which limits NP by reducing the hydraulic conductivity within the layer.

 The conceptual model was based on Rainy River Mine's site-specific climate, hydrogeological setting, and materials.
-Given the site-specific climate of Rainy River Mine, the conceptual ranges of performance could be classified as very low net percolation (5 to 15% of average annual precipitation) and very low oxygen flux (1 to 5 mol/m2/year) according to the INAP Guidance Document (INAP 2017).
+Given the site-specific climate of the Rainy River Mine, the conceptual ranges of performance could be classified as very low NP (5 to 15% of average annual precipitation) and very low oxygen flux (1 to 5 mol/m2/year) according to the INAP Guidance Document (INAP, 2017).

-2.3 2020 - 2021 Monitoring Activities
+2.3 2021 - 2022 Monitoring Activities

 The cover system field trials were monitored by Okane personnel throughout the monitoring period.
-Major activities that were completed on the field trials include monthly automated data collection and data QA/QC, manual oxygen readings, field inspections, snow survey, and cover system performance updates (Table 2.1).
+Major activities that were completed on the field trials include automated data collection and data QA/QC, field inspections and instrumentation maintenance, snow survey, and cover system performance updates (Table 2.1).